hariramt/Single2FlexibleOnline/single2flexibleonline-migrate-using-the-azure-cli.md

 Note these important points for the command response:

 - As soon as the `create` command is triggered, the migration moves to the `InProgress` state and the `PerformingPreRequisiteSteps` substate.
 The migration workflow takes a couple of minutes to deploy the migration infrastructure and setup connections between the source and target.
 - If **Online migration** is selected, it requires **Logical replication** to be turned on in the source Single server.
 If it is not turned on, the migration movies into the `WaitingForUserAction` state and the `WaitingForLogicalReplicationSetupRequestOnSourceDB` substate.
 User should enable logical replication on the Source single server to advance from this state.
 Note that this action requires a restart of the Source single server.
-Logical replication can be turned on in the Single Server portal under `Replication` or through CLI using the [`--setup-replication` command](#setup-replication).
+Logical replication can be turned on through CLI using the [`--setup-replication` command](#setup-replication).
 - After the `PerformingPreRequisiteSteps` substate is completed, the migration moves to the substate of `Migrating Data`, where the Cloning/Copying of the databases take place.
 - Each database migrated has its own section with all migration details, such as table count, incremental inserts, deletions, and pending bytes.
 - The time that the `Migrating Data` substate takes to finish depends on the size of databases that are migrated.